SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: : Learning Comprehensive Semantics

 \subsubsection{Forward Monologue}

-During the forward monologue, we provide \model with the source code and input, and it learns to reason about the operational semantics by verbally simulating the execution step by step.
-Figure~\ref{fig:semcoder}, blue box, summarize this process.
+We provide \model with the source code and input, and it learns to reason the operational semantics by verbally simulating the execution step by step and predicting the execution output (Figure~\ref{fig:monologue} yellow box).

-\paragraph{Execution Coverage} To ensure comprehensive understanding, \model covers each line of code, explicitly mentioning whether it is executed, regardless of variable changes.
-This approach identifies executed code parts in different scenarios, contributing to a thorough control flow understanding and enforcing a detailed code walkthrough, similar to a developer's debugging process.
+\paragraph{Execution Coverage} To ensure comprehensive understanding, forward monologue covers those lines with side effects, contributing to a thorough control flow understanding and enforcing a detailed code walkthrough, similar to a developer's debugging process.